tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 In this practical, we will go through some common file formats used for gene-set PRS analysis and will then calculate some gene-set based PRS.

+<a id="prset-inputs"></a>
 ## Inputs required for gene-set PRS analysis
+In this tutorial, we will use as input for gene-set PRS analyses datasets from the Molecular Signatures Database (MSigDB)

+<a id="molecular-signatures-Database-msigdb"></a>
 ### Molecular Signatures Database MSigDB
-The Molecular Signatures Database (MSigDB) oﬀers an excellent source of gene-sets, including the hallmark genes, gene-sets of diﬀerent biological processes, gene-sets of diﬀerent oncogenic signatures etc. All gene-sets from MSigDB follows the Gene Matrix Transposed file format (GMT), which consists of one line per gene-set, each containing at least 3 column of data:
+MSigDB oﬀers an excellent source of gene-sets, including the hallmark genes, gene-sets of diﬀerent biological processes, gene-sets of diﬀerent oncogenic signatures etc. All gene-sets from MSigDB follows the Gene Matrix Transposed file format (GMT), which consists of one line per gene-set, each containing at least 3 column of data:

 | | | | | |
 |:---:|:---:|:---:|:---:|:---:|